-- Employees who are paid once a month will receive a total of 12 paychecks in a year (etc.) - Step 5: Divide the result of Step 3 by the result of Step 4, and enter the result on Line 4(c). - Having this additional amount withheld helps ensure that enough withholding occurs to cover the Minister employee's self-employment tax.
+- Employees who are paid once a month receive a total of 12 paychecks in a year (etc.) - Step 5: Divide the result of Step 3 (SE tax) by the result of Step 4 (paychecks remaining in the calendar year), and enter the result on Line 4(c). - Having this additional amount withheld helps ensure that enough withholding occurs to cover the Minister employee's self-employment tax.